thebiggive/matchbot/Readme.md

 worrying about database locks.
 When Redis is the matching adapter (currently always), match data is normally sent to MySQL after the fact, but Redis handles fund balances so that MySQL is never involved in race conditions.

-In [`OptimisticRedisAdapter`](./src/Application/Matching/OptimisticRedisAdapter.php) we use atomic multi-step Redis operations which can init a value if empty and increment/decrement it in one go, eliminating the need for locks.
+In [`OptimisticRedisAdapter`](./src/Application/Matching/OptimisticRedisAdapter.php) we use atomic, multiple Redis operations which can both init a value (if empty) and increment/decrement it (unconditionally), eliminating the need for locks.
 In the rare edge case where two processes do this near-simultaneously based on slightly out of date database values, and a fund's balance drops below zero, the thread which last changed the value immediately 'knows' this happened from the return value and will reverse and re-try the operation based on the new state of play, just as quickly as the first attempt.

 ## Scripts and Docker